To run a ‘localhost-only’ instance of a Tezos network, we provide two helper scripts:

 tezos-activate-alpha alias uses parameters from

-be useful to tune these parameters when you need to debug something,
+Alpha.
+It can be useful to tune these parameters when you need to debug

 If you want to preserve data and configuration files at the end of your run, you can use the DATA_DIR environment variable.